Web App Firewall support for Google web toolkit

 The payload consists of references to the elements in the string table.
 These integer values cannot be larger than the number of elements in the string table.

-The application firewall understands and interprets GWT RPC requests, inspects the payload for security check violations, and takes specified actions.
+The Web App Firewall understands and interprets GWT RPC requests, inspects the payload for security check violations, and takes specified actions.

-The application firewall headers and cookies checks for GWT requests are similar to those for other request formats.
+The Web App Firewall headers and cookies checks for GWT requests are similar to those for other request formats.
 After appropriate URL decoding and charset conversion, all the parameters in the string table are inspected.
 The GWT request body does not contain field names, just the field values.
-The input values can be validated against the specified format by using the application firewall Field Format check, which can also be used to control the length of the input.
-The Cross-site Scripting and SQL Injection attacks in the inputs can be easily detected and thwarted by the application firewall.
+The input values can be validated against the specified format by using the Web App Firewall Field Format check, which can also be used to control the length of the input.
+The Cross-site Scripting and SQL Injection attacks in the inputs can be easily detected and thwarted by the Web App Firewall.

 Example of a GWT learned rule